KaoutharBousbaa1/AIProjects/README.md

 #### 6- Convert PDF to Text:

-Install Convert PDF to Text plugin
+Install the Convert PDF to Text Plugin:
-Got to workflow and add another action -> Plugins -> Convert PDF to Text, the pdf-url is going to be ThisFileUploader's value Add another action -> Data -> Make changes to a thing and you fill with the following
+Go to your workflow and add a new action -> Select Plugins -> Convert PDF to Text -> Set the pdf-url to ThisFileUploader's value.
+Add another action -> Data -> Make changes to a thing and you fill with the following

 ![Alt text](https://github.com/KaoutharBousbaa1/AIProjects/blob/main/WorkbookAI/Screenshot%20(19).png?raw=true)